 In addition to his broad clinical experience, he has particular interests in anxiety disorders, depression, couples therapy, eating disorders, sexual addiction, relationship issues, mood disorders, and LGBTQ+ issues.
 He also has specialized training, experience and interest in assessment of children and adults, including hardship evaluations for INS waivers, in the treatment of families disrupted by a child's behavior problems, infidelity, and treatment of problems related to divorce and other family transitions.
 He facilitates groups for adults and children focusing on behavior modification, divorce support groups, and support group for LGBTQ+ individuals focused on personal awareness, and conscious living.

-What is a Licensed Professional Counselor-Intern?
+What is a Licensed Professional Counselor-Associate?

 Community Outreach Clinic Intake and Information Line:

 Licensed Professional Counselor-Interns are available to see patients for a variety of issues at a reduced rate.
 LPC-Interns have completed all required academic education and clinical training established by their school and by the state and are authorized by the Texas State Board of Licensed Professional Counselors to practice psychotherapy under supervision as part of obtaining permanent licensure.
 Interns attend weekly supervision with LPC Supervisor, Dr. Noel C Gonzalez.